 Scientists have discovered a problem related to vaping, and it affects an organ totally different from the lungs.

-Short disclaimer: before some of you think "so what about cigarettes?" know that I don't smoke and I don't like either the classic or the electronic cigarette.
-I think, perhaps wrongly, that the electronic cigarette is less harmful to the body, but I don't have the skills to evaluate.
-And around I see more and more negative clues also on vaping.
+Quick disclaimer: before any of you think “so what about cigarettes?”
+Please know that I don't smoke and I don't like either classic or electronic cigarettes.
+I think, perhaps mistakenly, that the electronic cigarette is less harmful to the body, but I have no expertise to evaluate.
+And I'm seeing more and more negative signs around vaping too.

 A joint study conducted by New York University and from Johns Hopkins found that men who smoke e-cigarettes are 2,4 times more likely to have erectile dysfunction than their non-vaping counterparts. an unpleasant situation for those who prefer vape, marketed as healthier (not for this aspect).

-I tell you right away that these results do not seem like a joke.
-The large sample of the study includes 45.971 men between the ages of 20 and 65, differentiated between those who have cardiovascular problems and those who do not.
+I'll tell you right away that these results don't seem like a joke.
+The study's large sample includes 45.971 men between the ages of 20 and 65, differentiated between those who have cardiovascular problems and those who do not.
 This last point is important, as recent research suggests that ED may be an indicator of heart disease.

-Published in the American Journal of Preventive Medicine, the study notes that even "real" cigarette smoking has long been linked to erectile dysfunction, and this is one of the components that has contributed (paradoxically) to the success of the e-cigarette.
+Published in the American Journal of Preventive Medicine, the study notes that even smoking "real" cigarettes has long been linked to erectile dysfunction, and this is one of the components that has contributed (paradoxically) to the success of the electronic cigarette.
 And instead.

-"Many people use vaping as a form of harm reduction from smoking or to quit smoking.
+“Many people use vaping as a form of smoking harm reduction or to quit smoking.
 This is why the relationship between vaping products and erectile dysfunction needs to be investigated.
-It serves to better understand the potential implications for men's sexual health. ", He says Omar El-Shahawy, lead author of the study.
+It serves to better understand the potential implications for men's sexual health,” he says Omar El-Shahawy, lead author of the study.

 It looks bad from smoking of all sorts